Clarice Orsini: Issue

 Their children were taught by Angelo Poliziano for a time.
 In 1478, he wanted to teach the children humanism, Latin, and Greek, but Clarice insisted on their lessons being more religious, and being delivered in Italian.
 She had also removed the family and their teacher from Florence after the scare of the Pazzi conspiracy, and he chafed under the exile.
 In May 1479, she tried to dismiss the tutor over another change in the curriculum, though Lorenzo continued to pay him.

 Ancestry

 In popular culture

-She appears in the second and third seasons of Medici, played by Synnøve Karlsen.
+She appears in the second season of Medici, played by Synnøve Karlsen.
 She also appears in the Starz series Da Vinci's Demons played by Lara Pulver.